gmuskan95/bert-finetune-sentiment-analysis/README.md

 ## LIMITATIONS
 * Due to limitations of RAM and memory on Google Colab, the notebook will take time to fine-tune BERT and predict on the dataset given.
 * BERT is a large model with a lot of parameters, so fine-tuning it takes time.
-* F1-score of the model is dependent on the batch_size and max_seq_len chosen for our model.
-These two fields are constrainted currently via resources on Google Colab.
+* F1-score of the model is dependent on the batch_size and max_seq_len hyperparameters chosen for our model.
+These two fields are currently constrainted  via resources accessible on Google Colab.

 ## NOTE